horselock/claude-code-proxy/README.md

 There seems to be no safety injection and it gives us full control of the entire input, minus a tiny required sentence about being Claude Code in the system prompt (check What This Does section)

-And it may not necessarily even be against ToS: https://github.com/grll/claude-code-action/issues/6#issue-3103072456
+And it may not necessarily even be against ToS! https://github.com/grll/claude-code-action/issues/6#issue-3103072456

 ## Quick Start
 Requires: